MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/adac/fine-grained-password-policies.md

 #customer intent: As an Active Directory administrator, I want to configure fine-grained password policies so that I can apply different password and account lockout policies to different sets of users in a domain.
 ---

-# Fine Grained Password Policies
+# Configure Fine Grained Password Policies for Active Directory Domain Services

-Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+> Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 Fine Grained Password Policies provide you with a way to define different password and account lockout policies for different sets of users in a domain.
 You can use fine-grained password policies to specify multiple password policies within a single domain.
 You can also apply different restrictions for password and account lockout policies to different sets of users in a domain.
 For example, you can apply stricter settings to privileged accounts and less strict settings to the accounts of other users.